SpeedyOrc-C/HoYo-Glyphs/README_en.md

 ## Intro

-This repository contains the fonts of the constructed writing system in the video game *Genshin Impact*.
+This repository contains the fonts of the fictional writing systems in the video game *Genshin Impact*.

 ## WARNING

-**NOT FOR COMMERCIAL USE, OR USE IT AT YOUR OWN RISK!**
+**ONLY FOR NON-COMMERCIAL USE.
+USE IT AT YOUR OWN RISK!**

-## What do We Have yet?
+## Included Languages

-All the writing systems appear in the game are in the list below.
+All the writing systems that appeared in the game are listed below.
-For those with a tick, it means the font of this writing system has been made, which can be found in this repository.
+A tick means the font of this writing system is ready to use from this repository.

 - [ ] Mondstadt Script (Common)
 - [X] Inazuma Script
 - [X] Khænri'ah Script

-### What Should we Ignore?
+### Languages that We Won't Add

 - Ishine Script (Inazuma)
 - Liyue Script

-## Problems with Render?
+## Have Rendering Issues?

-If these fonts are rendered improperly in your apps, please goto Issue above, thank you.
+If you have issues with rendering, please report on [the Issue page](https://github.com/SpeedyOrc-C/Genshin-Glyphs/issues).

 ## Known Issues

 ### Inazuma Neue `v0.1.0`

-Some letters are from the fuzzy screenshots, so it may differ from the one you see in the game.
+Some letters are from fuzzy screenshots, so they may differ from the ones you see in the game.
 These letters are:

 ```
 A B C D F J T W Y Z